zuchunshan/NNparser/readme.md

 1.2.
 The tool works with :

-​		Python 3.6+,
-​		Tensorflow 2.1 +,
+`Python 3.6+, Tensorflow 2.1 +, Pytorch 1.5+`
-​		Pytorch 1.5+

 1.3.
 Install the following Python modules:

-​		pandas
-​		numpy
-​		matplotlib
-​		openpyxl
-​		scikit-learn
-​		scikit-image
-​		graphviz
-​		python-graphviz
-​		pydot
+`pandas, numpy,matplotlib,openpyxl,scikit-learn,scikit-image,graphviz,python-graphviz,pydot`

 ## 2. Usages:

-​	There are two versions of tools integrated in the package, one for ML framework pytorch: *torch2table*; the other is for Tensorflow via keras: *keras2table*.
+There are two versions of tools integrated in the package, one for ML framework pytorch: *torch2table*; the other is for Tensorflow via keras: *keras2table*.

 #### 2.1.
 Pytorch version: torch2Table